truust-io/docs.truust.io/content/payment-methods.md

 With the API, you should be able to create many API requests at the same time to do multiple payins or payouts for example.

 ### Two-sided Payment Links

+When creating an order two payment links will be visible, the first one is for the buyer from which will do the transfer through a TPV, the second one will allow the seller to confirm the payment and validate the order.

 ### Sharing Payment Links